aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _[All page references refer to the unabridged Penguin Edition]_

-**Chapter One: Commodities**
+*Chapter One: Commodities*

 **The Two Factors of the Commodity**

 *125* The capitalist economy consists of commodities.
 A commodity is an object of consumption or of production.
 It satisfies a need and this need is referred to as the commodity’s use-value.

-_[126 Footnote cites Locke ‘The natural worth of anything consists in its fitness to supply the necessities, or serve the conveniences of human life’._
+_[126 Footnote cites Locke ‘The natural worth of anything consists in its fitness to supply the necessities, or serve the conveniences of human life’]_

-_Funny sidebar: ‘In English writers of the seventeenth century we still often find the word ‘worth’ used for use-value and ‘value’ for exchange value.
+_[Funny sidebar: ‘In English writers of the seventeenth century we still often find the word ‘worth’ used for use-value and ‘value’ for exchange value.
 This is quite in accordance with the spirit of a language that likes to use a Teutonic word for the actual thing, and a Romance word for its reflection’.]_

-Where these needs arise from is a broader social question but use-value is also in the physical thing itself; it has a real existence and the use is realised in the commodity’s consumption whereas the thing-ness of the commodity is the bearer of its exchange-value.
+Where these needs arise from is a broader social question but use-value is also in the physical thing itself; it has a real existence and the use is realised in the commodity’s consumption whereas the _thing_-ness of the commodity is the bearer of its exchange-value.

-_[Footnote: ‘In bourgeois society the legal fiction prevails that each person, as a buyer, has an encyclopaedic knowledge of commodities’.]_
+_[Footnote: ‘In bourgeois society the legal fiction prevails that each person, as a buyer, has an encyclopedic knowledge of commodities’.]_

 *127* Exchange-value renders a commodity commensurate, makes it possible to compare and conflate it with other things and have it move around in exchange for those things.
 So a given commodity, e.g. wheat ‘has many exchange values instead of one’.
 So we might say 1 corn = x iron and x wool and x coal etc.

-This exchange value is an abstraction, it expresses use value at a level beyond the mere commodity itself, it is quantitative.
+This exchange value is an abstraction.
+It expresses use value at a level beyond the mere commodity itself.

 *128* Use value is qualitative, it works at the point of consumption.
 If you’re hungry, cheese will do you while steel won’t.

-Exchange value works at the point of quantity; if you’re hungry and you have steel you could exchange it for cheese, but these two functions are distinct.
+Exchange value is quantitative; if you’re hungry and you have steel you could exchange it for cheese, but these two functions are distinct.
 You can’t eat an exchange value or hammer it into a car.

-In order to penetrate into exchange value it is necessary to abstract from the commodity’s physicality.
-Considered from the perspective of exchange value, the commodity’s physical, tangible, sensuous aspects are evacuated.
-Viewed the perspective of exchange it’s not important that something is a table or a piece of yarn, more that it is an abstract incarnation of human labour.
+In order to understand exchange value it is necessary to ignore its physical, tangible and sensuous aspects.
+From an exchange perspective it is not important if something is a table or a piece of yarn.

-*129* And as this value is quantitative, the decisive unit is the amount of labour which ‘is measured by its duration…on the particular scale of hours, days, etc’.
+*129* And as this value is quantitative, the decisive unit is the amount of labour it contains which ‘is measured by its duration…on the particular scale of hours, days, etc’.

-This doesn’t mean that if a labourer takes six months to make a single shirt that shirt is worth millions, because while it is a quantitative measurement its also an abstract one; all human labour is considered here as a single homogenous mass.
-Labour-power, the magnitude of labour-power, is ‘a socially average unit of labour power and acts as such, i.e. only needs, in order to produce a commodity, the labour time which is necessary on average’.
+This doesn’t mean that if a labourer takes six months to make a single shirt that shirt is worth millions, because while it is a quantitative measurement its also an abstract one; all human labour is considered here as a single homogeneous mass.
+Labour-power is ‘a socially average unit of labour power and acts as such, i.e. only needs, in order to produce a commodity, the labour time which is necessary on average’.

 So there is an equilibrium which is called socially necessary labour-time.
-And this average is ‘the labour time required to produce any use-value under the conditions of production normal for a given society and with the average degree of skill and intensity of labour prevalent in that society’.
+And this average is the labour time required to produce any use-value under conditions of production normal for a given society, i.e. with the average degree of skill and intensity of labour regnant within it.

-The example Marx gives is English hand-loom weavers after the introduction of power-looms, which ‘reduced…by one half the labour required to convert a given quantity of yarn into woven fabric.
-In order to do this the English hand-loom weaver in fact needed the same amount of labour-time as before; but the product of his individual hour of labour now only represented half an hour of social labour, and consequently fell to one half its former value’.
+For example, the introduction of power-looms in England reduced the labour required to convert a given quantity of yarn into woven fabric.
+It did not make the labour process itself shorter, but the product of an individual hour of labour now represented half an hour of social labour, and fell to one half its former value.

 _[Footnote in which Marx finds his theory anticipated in a document on Money written in the 1730’s]_